mattrussell2/gradescope-autograder/README.md

 ## Introduction
 The autograding framework is designed to have you writing and deploying tests as quickly as possible.
-There are two methods of testing a student's submission that this autograder supports
+There are three methods of testing a student's submission that this autograder supports

 1) Tests which are a set of `.cpp` driver files, each with their own `main()`.
 2) Tests which send different input files to a student's executable program.
+3) Run your own code.

-In either case, `stdout`/`stderr` can be `diff`'d automatically against the output of a reference implementation, you can send a file to `stdin` for a test, output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
-Limits can be set for memory usage, timeout, etc. See details below.
+In any case above, `stdout`/`stderr` can be `diff`'d automatically against the output of a reference implementation, you can send a file to `stdin` for a test, output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
+Limits can likewise be set for memory usage, timeout, etc. See details below.

 ## `autograde.py`
 Before getting into the details, here is a summary of the procedure run by `bin/autograde.py`, which is the script that does the autograding.